-Breast Surgery is used to remove a breast tumour.
-Your doctor will look at the size of the breast lump and the stage of the cancer to determine which surgery to perform.
+Breast surgery is surgery to remove a breast tumour.
+Your doctor will look at the size of the tumour and the stage of the cancer to determine which surgery to perform.
+They will also evaluate your condition and suggest the most suitable treatment for you.

-Your doctor will evaluate your condition and suggest the most suitable treatment.
-Breast Surgery can include Breast-Conserving Surgery, which consists of the removal of the cancer and some of the surrounding tissue (Lumpectomy) or the removal of one-quarter of the breast that contains the lump (Quadrantectomy).
-In some instances the surgery might involve the removal of the whole breast (Mastectomy).
+Breast surgery can include breast conserving surgery, which involves the removal of the cancer and some of the surrounding tissue (lumpectomy) or the removal of 1/4 of the breast that contains the lump (quadrantectomy).
+In some instances, the surgery might involve the removal of the whole breast (mastectomy).
 Some of the lymph nodes from the armpit may also be removed during surgery.

 Breast-Conserving Surgery and Mastectomy

-Women with early-stage cancers can usually choose between having either a Breast-Conserving Surgery (BCS) [removing part of the affected breast via Lumpectomy or Quadrantectomy] or a Mastectomy, which is the total removal of the breast.
-It is very important that you know all the facts about these 2 procedures before you make your decision, and here are a couple of advantages for Breast-Conserving Surgery over Mastectomy:
+Women with early-stage cancers can usually choose between having either a breast conserving surgery (BCS) or a mastectomy.
+A BCS only removes the affected part of the breast via lumpectomy or quadrantectomy, while mastectomy is the total removal of the breast.
+It is very important that you know all the facts about these 2 procedures before you make your decision.
+Some advantages for breast conserving surgery over mastectomy include:

 - A woman keeps most of her breast

-Laparoscopic (keyhole) surgery, a less invasive surgical intervention, uses an instrument called a mammotome which is a vacuum-assisted needle device that allows your surgeon to remove the whole breast lump or to take a biopsy (small tissue sample of the breast lump) for further diagnostic examination.
-This is a safe procedure that can be performed under local anaesthetic, with minimal discomfort, and without the need for you to stay at the hospital.
+Laparoscopic (keyhole) surgery, a less invasive surgical intervention, uses an instrument called a mammotome which is a vacuum-assisted needle device that allows your surgeon to remove the whole breast lump or to take a biopsy (small tissue sample) for further diagnostic examination.
+This is a safe procedure that can be performed under local anaesthesia with minimal discomfort, and without the need for you to stay at the hospital.

 Radioisotope Occult Lesion Localisation (ROLL)

-Radioisotope Occult Lesion Localisation (ROLL) technique allows non-palpable (too small to be felt by hand) tumours to be precisely located, and it ensures that the entire tumour is removed easily and reliably.
-This technique places a radioisotope marker in the centre of the tumour, under image guidance, and then a manual gamma probe is used to remove the tumour and any neighbouring cancerous tissues.
-Breast surgery using the Radioisotope Occult Lesion Localisation technique is a faster surgical procedure and leads to a better clinical outcome.
+Radioisotope occult lesion localisation (ROLL) technique allows non-palpable (too small to be felt by hand) tumours to be accurately located, and it ensures that the entire tumour is removed easily and reliably.
+This technique places a radioisotope marker in the centre of the tumour, under image guidance, and then a manual gamma probe is used to remove the tumour and nearby cancerous tissues.
+Breast surgery using the ROLL technique is usually faster and leads to a better clinical outcome.